 U.S. Ambassador to New Zealand and Samoa, Mark Gilbert.

-Ambassador Gilbert formerly served as a Managing Director of UBS, the culmination of a 29 year career in finance.
+Ambassador Gilbert formerly served as a Managing Director of UBS, the culmination of a distinguished career in finance, which included positions at Barclays and Goldman Sachs.
 From 2009 to 2013 he served as the Deputy National Finance Chair for the Democratic National Committee.

 Prior to his banking career, Ambassador Gilbert played professional baseball for eight seasons, reaching the major leagues with the Chicago White Sox in 1985.
 Ambassador Gilbert is the first former major league player to become a United States Ambassador.

-Ambassador Gilbert served on the Development Committee and Utah Advisory Board of the Sundance Institute; has served as Chairman of the Board and Finance Committee at the Pine Crest School (1992-2012); and as President and Chairman of the Budget and Finance Committee of B'nai Torah Congregation (1994-2007).
+Ambassador Gilbert served on the Development Committee and Utah Advisory Board of the Sundance Institute; Chairman of the Board of Trustees and Finance Committee at Pine Crest School (1992-2012); and President and Chairman of the Budget and Finance Committee of B'nai Torah Congregation (1994-2007).

 Ambassador Gilbert is a graduate of Florida State University.
 He and his wife Nancy have two daughters.